mbdevpl/VaDoR/README.md

 Current main features
 ---------------------

 The program is able to solve the above-defined problem in exponential time: O(n^2).
 Currently, it is able to analyze around 16500000 states (possible domino pieces configurations) before running out of memory.
 In such case, the program provides partial solution.

 The program accepts two input formats: XML and txt.
 XML format is described in detail in initial documentation, and txt in a separate document.
 You can find all documentation in the repository.
 Where?
-See "Where is everything" chapter of this readme file.
+See *Where is everything* chapter of this readme file.

 Command line options
 --------------------